ibm-cloud-docs/solution-tutorials/resource-sharing.hidden.md

 This tutorial walks you through different options on how to share cloud-based resources across accounts.
 {: shortdesc}

+An uncountable number of services is offered on the internet.
+You probably own accounts at many service providers.
+To use these services, you typically access them with a combination of user ID and password or by providing some form of API key or access token, often combined with additional levels (factors) of authentication.
+When building native cloud applications with a microservices-based architecture, the individual services can use the same techniques to access each other for collaboration.
+Often, however, automatic service binding with an even tighter integration is the desired form, usually combining authentication and authorization into a single, automated setup.
+Typically, the service binding requires the microservices to be in the same cloud account.
+That grouping is logically and simplifies development and operation.
+But sometimes, organizational, and especially security- and compliance-related requirements could mean to separate out some services and maintain them in central accounts.
+Thus, applications have to share resources across accounts.

+This tutorial walks you through typical use cases and benefits of sharing cloud resources across accounts.
+Then, it helps you learn how to implement those common sharing scenarios, either manually or fully automated with Terraform.

 ## Objectives
 {: #resource-sharing-objectives}